22 Dec 2023

 “Our wildlife and wild places cannot afford to wait this long for action,” says WWF-Australia’s Chief Conservation Officer, Rachel Lowry.
 “Australia’s list of threatened species has grown by 8% since 2016, and we’re losing vast stretches of forests and habitat every year.”

-Now is the time to turn this around so we can regenerate nature by 2030.
+Now is the time to turn this around so we can Regenerate Nature by 2030.

 Tallaganda State Forest is one of the last places of refuge for priority species like greater gliders.
 Stop the logging now and send an urgent message to politicians that we need stronger national nature laws to protect them and the places they call home.